 There are several important takeaways from this latest New York Times story… The first is that the US Navy is allowing its pilots to go on the public record about UFO sightings that have national security implications.
 This has effectively reversed a decades-long military policy dating back to 1954 called JANAP 146(C), which forbade military and civilian pilots discussing UFO sightings that were deemed to have national security implications… The second takeaway is that the Pentagon is allowing official military surveillance video to be leaked to the public about a phenomenon which on the surface appears unknown, at least to the pilots witnessing them.
-It is more than likely, however, that the phenomenon is very well known to the military hierarchy who have sanctioned the leaking of the videos, which it needs to be emphasized are official Navy videos… Third, the fact that the New York Times has released the story is sending a clear signal to other mainstream media sources that it is OK to discuss UFO sightings and their national security implications… It’s important to emphasize that there is no way the Pentagon would reverse its decades-long policy unless it was convinced that it could adequately explain the national security implications of UFO sightings.
-It’s more than likely the video leaks and pilot interviews are part of an official disclosure process of advanced aerospace technologies that are well known to US military leaders.
+It is more than likely, however, that the phenomenon is very well known to the military hierarchy who have sanctioned the leaking of the videos, which it needs to be emphasized are official Navy videos… Third, the fact that the New York Times has released the story is sending a clear signal to other mainstream media sources that it is OK to discuss UFO sightings and their national security implications… It’s more than likely the video leaks and pilot interviews are part of an official disclosure process of advanced aerospace technologies.
 The Pentagon is slowly educating the public about advanced technologies it has secretly developed.
 There is abundant and compelling evidence that both the USAF and US Navy have developed secret space programs that utilize the kind of advanced aerospace technologies witnessed by the Navy pilots in the 2014/2015 and 2004 incidents.
-It is most likely, however, that the US Air Force’s arsenal of advanced aerospace technologies will be the first secret space program that is to be revealed given the abundance of evidence proving its existence, It will help the unfolding UFO disclosure narrative greatly if US Navy pilots are bewildered by the advanced technologies they are witnessing, thereby pointing to such technologies belonging to another military service.
+It is most likely, however, that the US Air Force’s arsenal of advanced aerospace technologies will be the first secret space program that is to be revealed given the abundance of evidence proving its existence.
+It will help the unfolding UFO disclosure narrative greatly if US Navy pilots are bewildered by the advanced technologies they are witnessing, thereby pointing to such technologies belonging to another military service.
 This will deflect attention away from the Navy SSP to the Air Force’s SSP.– Dr. Michael Salla

 Toward the end of this quote, you’ll see that Dr. Salla begins explaining some of the geopolitical and exopolitical implications of this mainstream disclosure of a decades-long secret.
 Whether or not you choose to go down that rabbit hole, the takeaway at a high level is that such mainstream media coverage shifts invite reader discernment to ask questions such as what might the agenda be here?
 What isn’t being included?
 What do independent reports by experienced folks have to say?